ronknight/flask-url-cleaner/README.md

 ## 🌟 Features

 - Removes the 'csrfToken' parameter from URLs
 - Simple Flask web application with a user interface
 - API endpoint for programmatic access
-- Simple Flask web application with a user interface
-- API endpoint for programmatic access
 - Easily integrable into larger projects